What is an unsecured credit card and how does it work?

 The major difference between a secured and an unsecured card is that a secured card requires a security deposit to open the account.
 That deposit is typically refundable and acts as collateral to back the credit account.
 It might help to think of it like the security deposit required to rent an apartment.

 Unsecured credit cards typically offer a number of cardholder benefits.
-Here are a few:
+Here are a few examples:

-- You may be able to earn higher rewards with an unsecured card than you would with a secured card.
-Plus, an unsecured card may offer more perks and benefits.
+• Rewards and benefits: You may be able to earn higher rewards with some unsecured cards than you would with other types of credit.

-- Unsecured credit cards may offer better terms, such as lower interest rates and higher credit limits, than secured credit cards.
+• Terms: Unsecured credit cards may offer better terms, such as higher credit limits, than secured credit cards do.

 What to consider before applying for an unsecured credit card